-For the purpose of this Article, "annual salary rate" shall, in respect of each member of the bargaining unit, mean the annual salary rate payable to such member of the bargaining unit on January 1, 2012, or on the date of his/her first employment as such (whichever shall be the later), and as it is adjusted from time to time thereafter in accordance with the provisions of this Article.
+For the purpose of this Article, "annual salary rate" shall, in respect of each member of the bargaining unit, mean the annual salary rate payable to such member of the bargaining unit on July 1, 2017, or on the date of his/her first employment as such (whichever shall be the later), and as it is adjusted from time to time thereafter in accordance with the provisions of this Article.
+For each FLSA non-exempt unit member, "annual salary rate" shall mean the member's hourly rate, annualized over a year based on the member's scheduled hours and annual weeks of service.